intermine/im-docs/docs/about/jobs/software-developer-java.rst

 specific needs, as well as a powerful, scriptable web-service API to allow programmatic access to your data.

-Take a look at our codebase at GitHub http://www.github.com/intermine.
+Take a look at our codebase at GitHub http://www.github.com/intermine and see our home page at intermine.org for more information.

 InterMine was founded in 2002 and is based at the University of Cambridge.
 We offer very competitive salaries and a generous benefits package (see